learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 very complex!

 In this lesson, we're going to walk you through an improved vending machine model.
 Get a pen and some paper so that you can draw pictures to help drive these points home.
-Using sketches will reaally help you "get it."
+Using sketches will really help you "get it."
 This is why developers in professional settings are always sketching their NDS' whiteboards.
 It really works!